 This authorized collection of 101 Instant Pot vegan recipes will make the most carnivorous of eaters forget about meat.
 Each selection includes simple-to-follow instructions with helpful “technique tips” as well as labels that highlight dietary accessibility and budget approximations.Buy Now

 Indian cuisine has a reputation for taking hours to prepare but Urvashi Pitre has come up with 50 traditional recipes for the Instant Pot that cut that cooking time without sacrificing flavor.
-Even if you’ve never cooked Indian food before (or for that matter, used an Instant Pot), you’ll be able to master traditional classics such as chicken korma and chana masala with ease.
-If you’re an appliance junkie, take note: Pitre has a new air fryer cookbook coming out on October 22.Buy Now
+Even if you’ve never cooked Indian food before (or for that matter, used an Instant Pot), you’ll be able to master tasty classics such as chicken korma and chana masala with ease.
+If you’re an appliance junkie, take note: Pitre has a new air fryer cookbook out now.Buy Now

 Desserts can often be a pain to get right but “Instantly Sweet” helps alleviate that pressure.
 Baking savants Barbara Schieving and Marci Buttars highlight the breadth of the Instant Pot’s baking potential with recipes for a variety of pies, cakes, and breads.
 Even if you’re on a diet, you’ll want to plan a cheat day for sinfully delicious treats such as Vanilla Confetti Cheesecake and Lemon Blueberry Bread Pudding that are sure to appeal to your sweet tooth.Buy Now